 Define a KV Store lookup in Splunk Web

 KV Store lookups populate your events with fields pulled from your App Key Value Store (KV Store) collections.
-KV Store lookups can be invoked through REST endpoints or by using the search commands
+Invoke KV Store lookups through REST endpoints or by using the search commands

 KV Store vs. CSV files

-The KV Store adds a lookup type to use with your apps named KV Store lookups.
+The KV Store adds a lookup type to use with your apps.
 Before the KV Store feature was added, you might have used CSV-based lookups to augment data within your apps.
 Consider the following tradeoffs when deciding whether a KV Store lookup or a CSV-based lookup is best for your scenario: